Easy Sweet & Sour Chicken

 Ingredients you’ll need:

-Recipe Tips & Substitutions
+Tips & Tricks

+• How thick should be coating/breading be for the chicken?
 You don’t want your dish to contain more batter than tasty chicken so keep the breading light.
 One toss in the flour will do just fine.
 A doughy costing will absorb your sauce like a sponge, and you don’t want that.

+• How do I keep from chicken from drying out?
 If your chicken is submerged in your oil, 5-6 minutes of cooking time at medium-high heat will do.
 Remember, the chicken will continue to cook while it is combined with the hot sauce.

+• How do I make sure my dish tastes as close to American Chinese takeout as possible?
 The recipe is all about the sauce, and there are a few ingredients you just can’t skimp on if you want that takeout taste.
-Those ingredients are the soy sauce, the oyster sauce (I use a vegan version), and the apple cider vinegar.
-You can substitute rice vinegar for apple cider vinegar.
+Those ingredients are the soy sauce and the vinegars.

 two bowls of sweet and sour chicken with rice